unahouExosite/docs/scripting/README.md

 * `alias.wait([expire])`

     Returns the timestamp for the next unprocessed datapoint.
-Next being relative to the timestamp held by .last property.
+Next being relative to the timestamp held by `.last` property.
 If there is no datapoint available, the call will block.
-The 'expire' parameter sets the wait expiration timestamp in case no datapoint becomes available.
-When the call returns, .last property will be updated to the timestamp of the next unprocessed datapoint or the wait expiration timestamp.
+The `expire` parameter sets the wait expiration timestamp in case no datapoint becomes available.
+When the call returns, `.last` property will be updated to the timestamp of the next unprocessed datapoint or the wait expiration timestamp.